yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (1 of 3).md

 # Spending spring days crafting packets at NahamCon 2022  (1 of 3)

-*A CTF writeup of Networking challenges at NahamCon2022 by [f0rked](https://github.com/yetanotherf0rked) - 2022-05-01*
+*A CTF writeup of Networking challenges at NahamCon2022 Part 1 of 3: Contemporaneous Open by [f0rked](https://github.com/yetanotherf0rked) - 2022-05-01*

 ![why not both?](assets/6ekjqz.jpg)

 NahamCon2022 is over and we're glad we managed to finish in top 5% with our team (3049 points, 195 on 4034 teams).
 This year, they came up with three exciting Networking challenges made by **@Kkevsterrr#7469**.
-Although we didn't manage to solve these, it was a nice introduction to network analysis and packets crafting using **scapy**.
+Although we didn't manage to solve these, it was a nice introduction to network analysis and packets manipulation using **Scapy**.

 Here's what I learned.